cosmic-zip/witch_craft/README.md

 ### Plugins

-The Witch_Craft project is extensible through static files and Rust code.
+The witch_craft project is extensible through static files and Rust code.
 Moreover, it is possible to extend its functionalities using `db.json`.
 This file contains a list of small shell scripts, which means you can integrate anything that interacts with the terminal using ARGS (argsv, readargs(), sys.args(), etc).

 **Note**: There is a Python script called sort.py inside /var/witch_craft/witch_spells/dataset.
 It is used to create a sorted version of the dataset.